nkzarrabi/resume/resume.md

 ## Experience
 ### Math and Language Tutor - Bonjour Atlanta Tutoring Café (2013 - Present)
-- Developed personalized tutoring strategies that enhanced student understanding and academic performance in Mathematics, English, French, and Spanish.
+- Provided personalized tutoring in Mathematics, English, French, and Spanish, enhancing student performance.
-- Collaborated with parents and educators to implement effective learning solutions that accommodated individual student needs.
+- Collaborated with parents and educators to tailor effective learning strategies.
-- Utilized educational technology tools to create engaging and inclusive learning environments.

 ### Software Engineer and IT Specialist - Pariroc (2024 - Present)
 - Contributed to the development, testing, and deployment of new software features, emphasizing efficient, user-friendly solutions.